 Where a dietary supplement was not able to be directly matched to an existing product, the dietary supplement was assigned the nutrient profile:

-Information on the development of the nutrient profiles for dietary supplements is available here.
+See more information on the development of the nutrient profiles for dietary supplements

 Assigning dietary supplements consumed a classification code